Things to do in the Alkham Valley:

 - Check the cricket fixtures with the Marquis and spend the afternoon watching a game on the village green, properly known as Vicarage Meadow.
 Overlooking the village green is historic St Antony’s - well worth a visit to see this Grade l listed church and it's churchyard which is managed as a nature reserve.

-- The Alkham Valley offers a variety of good quality accommodation: stay at The Marquis in the village of Alkham, award winning Alkham Court Farmhouse B&B or Meggett Farm Cottage (self-catering) in South Alkham.
+- The Alkham Valley offers a variety of good quality accommodation: stay at The Marquis of Granby in the village of Alkham, award winning Alkham Court Farmhouse B&B or Meggett Farm Cottage (self-catering) in South Alkham.

 - Explore the Alkham Valley on foot.
 You can follow the Alkham Walks, downloadable from the Alkham village website.
 Take a picnic lunch (either prepared for you by your accommodation or sourced from local farmers' markets) or stop off at the Alkham Valley Garden Centre’s Gardener’s Kitchen Tea Room in their oak-framed thatched Kent Barn.